100% Disabled Veterans (across the State of Ohio) may be eligible for the Homestead Exemption.

 Not at this time.
 A paper copy of the application bearing your original signature must be filed with the county auditor of the county in which your home is located.

-If the county auditor denied your application, you were required to receive a notice on or before Nov.
-1, informing you of and explaining the reason for the denial.
+If the county auditor denied your application, you were required to receive a notice on or by the 1st Monday in October, informing you of and explaining the reason for the denial.

 If you believe your application was improperly denied, you may appeal the auditor’s decision to the county Board of Revision by filing form DTE 106B, Homestead Exemption and 2.5% Reduction Complaint, on or before the deadline for paying the first-half taxes (in most counties, the due date is in January or February).
 Owners of manufactured or mobile homes may also appeal the denial of a Homestead Exemption application, but their complaint forms must be filed no later than January 31.